Course objectives

 Readings

-A reading calendar is available.
+reading calendar

 Bibliography

-Like other skills, bibliography is something you learn to do well.
+is something you learn to do well.
 Technology can make it easier.
-NU makes both RefWorks and EndNote available to students; you can also use the freely available browser-based Zotero.
-You can then import the bibTeX file of this class’s readings into those applications.
+NU makes both RefWorks and EndNote

 -